rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 6 Errata.md

 # AZ-140T00 Configuring and Operating Microsoft Azure Virtual Desktop Lab 6 Errata

+## If you save the lab you may get an error Interation required error when attempting to log into the Azure Portal.
+Close the portal and do the following:

+Open PowerShell as Administrator at the prompt type the following: <br>

+W32TM /resync /force  <br>

 ## Lab 6 – Implement Azure Private Link for Azure Virtual Desktop

 Task 6: Validate the private endpoint functionality <br>